elaysason/Mask-Wearing-Deciding-With-Deep-Learning/README.md

 The batches are being normalized by the size of the out channels.

-Then, it uses ReLu as an activation function and maxpooling the result with kernel of 2.

-drops out 80% for regularization (more about it in Regularization section).
+Then, it uses ReLu as an activation function and maxpooling the result with kernel of 2.It drops out 80% for regularization.